brendena/MathEquationsGoogleSlide/README.md

   Most of the app is build with Elm.
 It has a few ports to manage interaction with Google Script and to work with MathJax.

 ## ToDo
-  - Currently if you delete a image the equations information is still save storage.
-On everload i need to check internal storage and compare the images inisde of the internal storage with the one's inside of the slideshow.
   - Cleaner Error Messages
-  - Make sure that the Google Auth is set up properly
-  - Add google analytics
   - Minify the output of the elm script